CUH NHS 75th birthday logo

 • Toiletries

-• Damage to the womb, such as rupture – this happens in less than 1 in every 1,000 women with a previously unscarred womb having a termination.
+• Damage to the uterus happens in less than 1 in 1,000 (0.01%) of people ending their pregnancy.
 This would be repaired in an operation under general anaesthetic.

 Possible problems that can happen after ending the pregnancy (but may not be evident until days or weeks later) include:

-• Infection - this can happen in up to one in 10 (10%) women after a termination.
-You will be given antibiotics to treat an infection if it occurs.
+• Infection – this can happen in up to 1 in 10 (10%) of people after ending a pregnancy.
+You may be offered antibiotic treatment if this occurs.

-We offer the option of creating memories of your pregnancy.
-These can include memory boxes, wristbands, certificates and where possible (depending on the gestation of the pregnancy) photographs, handprints and footprints.
+We offer the option of creating memories of your pregnancy and your baby.
+These can include memory boxes, wristbands, certificates and where possible photographs, handprints and footprints.
+It is your choice if you would like any or none of these options.
+You will be supported whatever your decision.

-A post mortem examination of your baby may be possible, depending on the gestation of the pregnancy.
-If so, it may give us information that will help to explain the possible causes of your baby’s abnormality and assess the chances of it happening again in a future pregnancy.
+A post mortem examination of your baby may be possible if you are more than 12 weeks pregnant.
+If so, it may provide us with information that will help to explain the possible causes of your baby’s anomaly and assess the chances of it happening again in a future pregnancy.

 Advice after you have returned home